NWChemEx/PluginPlay/dox/ModuleManagerAPI.md

 @section mm_api_use_cases Use Cases

+The ModuleManager class is conceived as being the automated overlord of the SDE.
-The ModuleManager class's use cases and users are depicted in the following use case diagram.
+The mechanisms available to it are the same mechanisms available to module developers looking to maximize performance.
+To that end, the ModuleManager class's use cases and users are depicted in the following use case diagram.

 ![](uml/ModuleManager_use_case.jpg)